khector24/Band-Name-Generator/README.md

 ## Acknowledgments

 This project was created for fun and educational purposes.
 It was inspired by the desire to come up with unique and creative band names.
-Special thanks to [khector24](https://github.com/khector24) for providing the initial implementation.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.